 2. Master a Modern Style of Leadership

 When you take a look at the most successful businesses today, you should see that most of these organizations have a very fluid and flexible style of leadership.
-More specifically, these businesses are run by inspiring leaders who tend to give out objectives and then leave their subordinates to choose how to reach this goal.
+More specifically, these businesses are run by inspiring leaders who tend to identify objectives and then leave their subordinates to choose how to reach this goal.

 Takeaway – Avoid autocratic leadership and master a modern style of leadership.